bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Final bugs from unit refactor
-* Need a way to remove subCard verse index from unit verse indices, or else add a new main verse indices array to song.
-Right now, subCards are repeated.
 * Logic selectors need to be fixed.
-Just pass verseIndices directly.
-Unit has all verses, unit card has only its verses.
+Just always pass indices array.
+SubCard should also grab from verseLyrics.
+Change to withUnitSubCardVerseIndices.
+Then main verses and subCard should pass verseIndex to verse.
 * What can be removed from data?
 For example, unit dot anchor title?
 Get rid of all annotation todos?
 * Maybe rename subCard back to subVerse for clarity?